 There is a spray paint made especially for silk flowers, should be able to find it at Hobby Lobby.

 There is a product made by Design Master called "just for Flowers".
 It is an aerosol that is sheer but has color and is actually made for fresh flowers.
 It works on faux fabric flowers nicely because it does not completely cover the texture underneath so the effect is more subtle and natural.
-There is a green shade that is soft and nice and actually the color of fresh grass.
-Michaels and other craft stores sell it as well as most retail florists.
-Give it a try.

 There are fabric paint pens and textile markers available from the Herrschners and Mary Maxim catalogs and websites.
 It would be tedious coloring each leaf, and I don't know how soon the colors might fade, but it is another alternative if you can't find the spray paints mentioned.